0x3F3F/0x3F3F.github.io/_posts/2021-01-02-2020_Portfolio-Review.md

 In terms of 2021 predictions, I don't have any insight.
 People are questioning whether (following the stimulus) the business cycle still exists?
 Stocks could easily up 40% or down 40%, failure to predict market moves this year has re-enforced the fact that I've short term no edge, hopefully my longer term investment theses hold up.
-I'm thinking it may be risky holding cash going into 2022, possibly get another chance to position in 2021.
+I'm thinking it may be risky holding cash going into 2022, probably 2021 too though possibly get another chance to position in 2021.
 On that topic, this guy "knows his shit" &trade; :

 <img style="border: 0;" src="/img/2021/20210102_CapZay.png" />